 Light: Pomegranate shrubs may be grown in part shade as necessary, but ideally should be placed somewhere with as much sun and warmth as possible.

 Water: The Pomegranate is drought tolerant, though irrigation is needed for proper fruit production, per the California Rare Fruit Growers.
-Water every 2 to 4 weeks during the dry season when you are establishing new shrubs.
+Water every 2 to 4 weeks during the dry season when you establish new shrubs.

-Soil: The Pomegranate does best in well-drained soil, though it is able to thrive in a wide variety of soils from acid loam to alkaline soil.
+Soil: The Pomegranate does best in well-drained soil, though it can thrive in a wide variety of soils, from acid loam to alkaline soil.

 Fertilizer: Fertilize in November and March for the first two years.
 Otherwise, not much fertilizer is usually needed in subsequent years.

 The Pomegranate shrub is somewhat drought tolerant and also salt tolerant.
 It is perfect for the sunniest and warmest locations in the yard that might scorch other plants.
-Pomegranate flowers can be used along with other annuals, perennials, shrubs and trees that attract hummingbirds.
-The pomegranate is a popular choice for bonsai.
+Pomegranate flowers can be used along with other annuals, perennials, shrubs, and trees that attract hummingbirds.
+Pomegranate is a popular choice for bonsai.
 The bark is a red-brown color, and branches may have spines.